- Risk factors

 - Drugs Mentioned In This Article

-Altitude diseases (AD) are caused by the decreased availability of O 2 at high altitudes.
-Acute mountain sickness (AMS), the mildest form of AD, is characterized by headache plus one or more systemic manifestations; it may occur in recreational hikers and skiers in mountains.
+Altitude diseases (AD) are caused by the decreased availability of O2 at high altitudes.
+Acute mountain sickness (AMS), the mildest form of AD, is characterized by headache plus one or more systemic manifestations; it may occur in recreational hikers and skiers and others traveling to high altitude.
+High-altitude cerebral edema (HACE) is encephalopathy in people with AMS.
 High-altitude pulmonary edema (HAPE) is a form of noncardiogenic pulmonary edema causing severe dyspnea and hypoxemia.
-High-altitude cerebral edema (HACE) is encephalopathy in people with AMS.
 Diagnosis is clinical.
 Treatment of mild AMS is with analgesics and acetazolamide.
-Severe AMS may require descent and supplemental O 2 if available.
-Both HAPE and HACE are potentially life-threatening and require immediate descent.
-In addition, dexamethasone may be useful for HACE, and nifedipine may be useful for HAPE.
+Severe AMS may require descent and supplemental O2 if available.
+Both HACE and HAPE are potentially life-threatening and require immediate descent.
+In addition, dexamethasone may be useful for HACE, and nifedipine or phosphodiesterase inhibitors may be useful for HAPE.
 Prevention of AMS is by gradual ascent and use of acetazolamide.

 Most people can ascend to 1500 to 2000 m (5000 to 6500 ft) in one day without problems, but about 20% of those who ascend to 2500 m (8000 ft) and 40% of those who ascend to 3000 m (10,000 ft) develop AMS.
 Rate of ascent, maximum altitude reached, and sleeping altitude influence the likelihood of developing the disorder.

-Risk is greater in people who have had previous AD and in those who live near sea level.
 Young children and young adults are probably more susceptible.
-Disorders such as diabetes, coronary artery disease, and mild COPD are not risk factors for AD, but hypoxia may adversely affect these disorders.
+Disorders such as asthma, hypertension, diabetes, coronary artery disease, and mild COPD are not risk factors for AD, but hypoxia may adversely affect these disorders.
 Physical fitness is not protective.

 Acute hypoxia (eg, as occurs during rapid ascent to high altitude in an unpressurized aircraft) alters CNS function within minutes.
 However, AD results from the body’s neurohumoral and hemodynamic responses to hypoxia and develops over hours to days.
 The primary manifestations involve the CNS and the lungs.